codymaniac/specripper/DOCKER_DEPLOYMENT_GUIDE.md

 - **Docker Desktop**: You must install Docker Desktop for Windows.
 You can download it from the official Docker website.
 It's a standard tool for developers.

 ### On Your Air-Gapped CentOS 9 PC:
 - **Docker Engine**: Docker needs to be installed.
-You are correct, for CentOS 9, you should follow the official Docker documentation for installing Docker Engine on RHEL.
+For CentOS 9, you should follow the official Docker documentation for installing Docker Engine on RHEL.
 You or a system administrator can follow the official guide here: **[Install Docker Engine on RHEL](https://docs.docker.com/engine/install/rhel/)**.

 ---